-First Alert Forecast: ALERT Day for Showers and Thunderstorms
+First Alert Forecast: ALERT Day for showers and thunderstorms

 Much Colder Next Week

-Quite and warm for Saturday, before a strong cold front moves into the state Sunday.
+Quiet and warm for Saturday before a strong cold front moves into the state Sunday.
 Widespread rain arrives Sunday afternoon through the overnight/morning hours of Monday.
 Clearing skies Monday, turning MUCH colder for early next week.

 Weather Highlights: